Rajasthan Itinerary - 7 Days / 10 Days

 - Bada Bagh* – The big garden housing the Royal Cenotaphs.

 The majestic Jain temple located in Ranakpur is dedicated to Tirthankara Rishabhanatha, the very first Jain God.
-The 15th century Ranakpur temple is an architectural marvel which is supported by more than 1400 pillars.
+The 15th century Ranakpur temple is an architectural marvel that is supported by more than 1400 pillars.
 All the pillars are intricately carved and each pillar is said to be unique.
 The detailed carvings of mythological figures and animals on the pillars and domes will leave you spell-bound.
-Ranakpur Jain Temple is one the five most revered pilgrimage site for Jain followers in India.
+Ranakpur Jain Temple is one of the five most revered pilgrimage sites for Jain followers in India.